Eczema and Atopic Dermatitis

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Eczema is a general term for rash-like skin conditions.
-The most common type of eczema is called atopic dermatitis, which is an allergic reaction.
-Eczema is often very itchy and when you scratch it, the skin becomes red and inflamed.
+The most common type of eczema is called atopic dermatitis.
+Eczema is often very itchy and when you scratch it, the skin becomes red and inflamed (puffy).

 Eczema affects adults and children, but it is most common in babies.

 Atopic dermatitis is a chronic skin condition.
+It is caused by an allergic reaction.
+It is the most common type of eczema.
 “Atopic” describes an inherited tendency to develop dermatitis, asthma and hay fever.
 “Dermatitis” means that the skin is red and itchy.

 Atopic dermatitis usually starts during infancy and continues into childhood.
 There are times when the condition gets worse (called flare-ups).
-Flare-ups are followed by times when the skin will heal and there may be no signs of atopic dermatitis (called remission).
+Flare-ups are followed by times when the skin will heal.
+During these times, there may be no signs of atopic dermatitis (called remission).
 Remission can last for weeks, months or even years.
 Some children will outgrow atopic dermatitis, and others will still have it when they are adults.
 Flare-ups in adults tend to be less severe.

 Atopic dermatitis and eczema may start out as dry, extremely itchy skin.
 The rash may become very red, swollen and sore.
 The more you scratch it, the worse it generally gets.
 A clear fluid may leak from the rash.
 Eventually, the rash will crust over and start to scale.
 Common places for the rash are in the elbow creases, behind the knees, on the cheeks, and on the buttocks.